Irene-Bean/Irene-bean.github.io/README.md

             <div class="card bg-gradient-to-r from-blue-600 to-cyan-500 text-white">
                 <h2 class="text-2xl font-bold mb-4">My Analysis</h2>
                 <p class="text-lg leading-relaxed opacity-90">
                     Candidate experience is not just about scheduling; it's shaping each step with purpose.
-The graphic here is my brief analysis of the current state of ezCatering's candidate experience, along with some ideas for upping the Talent team's already strong record!
+The graphic here is my brief analysis of the current state of ezCater's candidate experience, along with some ideas for upping the Talent team's already strong record!
 Within my first 90 days as the candidate experience associate, my priority would be finding and turning quick fixes into real gains.
                 </p>
             </div>
         </section>